btdex/btdex/README.md

 `build/libs/btdex-all.jar`

-The Windows executable will be found at:
+The Windows package will be found at:

-`build/launch4j/btdex.exe`
+`build/distributions/btdex-win_x64.zip`

 ## Running on testnet